wdebeaum/xm-player/README.md

 ## Some other ways to play XM files

- - Players
  - [MikMod](http://mikmod.sourceforge.net/): cross-platform, plays many formats
  - In a web browser:
    - [jsxm](https://github.com/a1k0n/jsxm/): very similar to mine, but:
      - sounds more faithful to FT2
      - displays less information from the file (just the title, the patterns as they play, and the instrument names and waveforms)
      - uses the Web Audio API merely as a place to stuff PCM samples into, rather than taking full advantage of its relevant features (perhaps that was the right decision, given the results)
      - requires drag-and-drop to open local files, rather than an "open" dialog window

    - [chiptune2.js](https://github.com/deskjet/chiptune2.js): emscripten port of the library behind OpenMPT

  - Editors:
    - [FastTracker 2](http://www.pouet.net/prod.php?which=13350): DOS, the original